mbednarek360/MNEvolution/README.md

 #### ⚠MNEvolution is still in alpha, it can be very buggy and unoptomized.
 Updates will come.⚠️

-##### MNEvolution includes a gui for training, monitoring loss, and adjusting settings.
+##### MNEvolution includes a GUI for training, monitoring loss, and adjusting settings.

 ---
 Image of GUI: